MrMagnifico/pytorch-CycleGAN-and-pix2pix/README.md

 - HRNet [[Paper](https://arxiv.org/abs/1908.07919)] [[Implementation](https://github.com/HRNet/HRNet-Semantic-Segmentation)]
 - LinkNet [[Paper](https://arxiv.org/abs/1707.03718)] [SMP]

-For each we model, we adapted its structure to follow the generator structure described in the Pix2Pix paper (convolution → batch normalisation → ReLu).
+For each we model, we adapted its structure to follow the generator structure described in the Pix2Pix paper (convolution → batch normalisation → ReLu) [1].
 For most models, the [SMP API](https://github.com/qubvel/segmentation_models.pytorch) implementation was utilised.

 ## Experimental setup
-Due to time limitations we tested only on the [`facades`](https://cmp.felk.cvut.cz/~tylecr1/facade/) dataset.
+Due to time limitations we tested only on the [`facades`](https://cmp.felk.cvut.cz/~tylecr1/facade/) dataset [3].

 A generator network was trained with each decoder for 200 epochs.
 The final results were then evaluated qualitatively (visual appearance) and quantitatively (via the FID score and a comparison of the loss scores).
-We chose the measures from this [paper](https://arxiv.org/abs/1802.03446) based on how useful they were for our purposes.
+We chose the measures from [4](https://arxiv.org/abs/1802.03446) based on how useful they were for our purposes.

 ## Mode collapse
 Following the architecture described in the paper (convolution → batch normalisation → ReLu), we encountered mode collapse (the generator found a single image which would consistently trick the discriminator):